GR0ZA/AirCPA/README.md

 nonlinear motion.
 A local Cartesian (flat-earth) approximation is used for geometric computations.

-AirCPA is intended for offline analysis and exploratory safety studies and is not suitable for real-time or operational use.

 ## Data Source

 AirCPA uses ADS-B state vector data from the